-These soft and chewy raspberry thumbprint cookies are grain-free, gluten-free, and dairy-free!
+These gluten-free thumbprint cookies are also grain-free and dairy-free!
 They have a fantastic texture and can be adapted to use different zests, extracts and jams.

 I love gluten-free cookies like these year-round.
 I don’t understand why raspberry thumbprints are a Christmas thing.
 I mean, they’re raspberry flavored!